altocodenl/tagaway/readme.md

    - Store auth log.
    - Enable/disable geotagging.
    - Change password.

+- Import
+   - List
+      - If no auth access, provide link to start auth flow.
+      - Start listing or see existing list.
+      - When listing, update listing progress.
+      - Show snackbar when process is done or if the listing ends in error.
+      - Send email when process is done or if the listing ends in error.
+      - Show full list of folders when done listing.
+      - Allow cancelling ongoing listing process.
+      - Delete current list.
+      - Allow retrying in case of an error.
+      - Select folders to import in a persistent manner.
+      - Send back to main import view when click on "start import".
+   - Upload
+      - Block new import from the same provider.
+      - Allow cancelling ongoing upload process.
+      - If user is on the pics view, refresh query every n seconds to show new pictures.
+      - Show snackbar when process is done or if the listing ends in error.
+      - Send email when process is done or if the listing ends in error.
+      - Show recent imports.

 - Admin
    - Block further uploads if storage limits are exceeded.